PanicAttac/YGOCardViewer/README.md

 # YGOcardViewer
-You will need to Download cardsinfo.json zip
+You will need to Download cardsinfo.zip